SaxbyMod/SabyModEnums/README.md

 Agile: When a [creature] would be struck, it will move out of the way.

 Antler Bearer: When [creature] is killed, gain three random hooved tribe cards.

+Blinding Strike: When [creature] attacks a card, that card gains the random strike sigil.

 Blood Growth: When [creature] attacks, the amount of blood it is counted as when sacrificed will increase.